brianhornick/NBA-Stats-Analysis-SQL/README.md

 From this output, we can see a huge difference in the number of 3pa for the 2022-23 season vs the 2013-14 season, almost a 60% increase.

+### Question 2 - Year-over-year change in average 3s taken per game

+We've seen a glaring difference in the amount of 3s taken per game, comparing the 2013-14 vs the 2022-23 seasons, however, we don't know if this was a gradual change or if there were there certain seasons where there were massive spikes.
+By looking at the year-over-year change in average 3s taken per game, we can get the answer to this question.

-### Question 2 - The Winning Percentage of High vs Low 3-Point Volume Teams
+### Question 3 - The Winning Percentage of High vs Low 3-Point Volume Teams

 In this section, we aim to take the winning % of the top 5 teams with the highest volume of 3s attempted and compare it to the winning % of the teams with the least amount of 3's attempted.